Facts (Kanye West song): Composition and lyrics

-"Facts" (Charlie Heat version) was featured on West's seventh studio album The Life of Pablo rather than the version of "Facts" initially released, with all the samples being kept in the version and the only difference being an alternative backing beat, produced by West, Metro Boomin, Southside and Heat.
+The Charlie Heat version was featured on West's seventh studio album The Life of Pablo rather than the version of "Facts" initially released, with all the samples being kept in the version and the only difference being an alternative backing beat, produced by West, Metro Boomin, Southside and Heat.
 Though many of the tracks on The Life of Pablo were updated in June 2016, "Facts" (Charlie Heat version) was not subject to any changes.

 Release

-Original version

 Very shortly before the track was released, Kardashian made the world aware that her husband was about to come out with new music via Twitter and put '#FACTS' at the end of her tweet, but did not officially announce it as the title of West's release.
 Less than ten minutes prior to this, GOOD Music member Cyhi the Prynce had tweeted out the same hashtag, but with no direct reference to Kanye at all; Cyhi is a credited writer on "Facts".
 Since it was released as a promotional single, the song was only made available for free streaming on SoundCloud instead of sites like iTunes or Amazon Music.

-Charlie Heat version

-This version was first heard live along with the rest of an early version of West's 2016 album at Madison Square Garden on February 11, 2016, as part of his Yeezy Season 3 fashion show in collaboration with Adidas.
-West hushed an anti–Michael Jordan chant during this premiere.
+The Charlie Heat version was first heard live along with the rest of an early version of West's 2016 album at Madison Square Garden on February 11, 2016, as part of his Yeezy Season 3 fashion show in collaboration with Adidas.
+West hushed an anti-Michael Jordan chant during this premiere.
 The next morning, the song was announced as part of the album.
 Heat saw an increase in fame due to his involvement.

 Critical reception

-Original version
+The song received mixed-to-negative reviews from music critics.
 Spencer Kornhaber with The Atlantic described the song as West "[reminding] people of why he matters in the first place".

-Charlie Heat version

-This version received mixed-to-negative reviews from music critics.
-"Facts" (Charlie Heat version) was branded by James Rainis of Slant Magazine as being "just a lot of tough talk from someone who just made the questionably accurate declaration that he’s $53 million in debt" and he also accused West of ripping off Future.
-Highsnobietys Jake Indiana voiced the belief that the song possesses "more than a few sonic similarities" to 2 Chainz's Kanye West–featuring 2012 single "Birthday Song", but criticized "Facts" for "entirely lacking the fun, sense of humor, and witty lyrics that make [the earlier single] so delightfully bad (in a good way)".
+"Facts" (Charlie Heat version) was branded by James Rainis of Slant Magazine as being "just a lot of tough talk from someone who just made the questionably accurate declaration that he's $53 million in debt" and he also accused West of ripping off Future.
+Highsnobietys Jake Indiana voiced the belief that the song possesses "more than a few sonic similarities" to 2 Chainz's Kanye West-featuring 2012 single "Birthday Song", but criticized "Facts" for "entirely lacking the fun, sense of humor, and witty lyrics that make [the earlier single] so delightfully bad (in a good way)".
 The track was placed by Complex on a list of the worst songs on the best albums of 2016, writing: "["Facts"] got a new beat from Charlie Heat, making it listenable for the first time, but "better" and "listenable" don't warrant any song's inclusion on one of the best albums of the year."